RedaTargaoui/ITMaterialManagementAPP/README.md

-# ITMaterialManagementAPP
+# IT Material Management Application

-Developed the back-end of an IT material management application (Reservation and Loan) within a company.
+Welcome to the IT Material Management Application!
+This application is designed to facilitate the reservation and loan processes for IT materials within a company.

+## Developed with

+- Java
+- Spring Boot
+- Hibernate
+- JUnit
+- Maven